gbmhunter/blog/content/pages/electronics/components/capacitors/_index.md

 Ceramic capacitors can generate audible noise when operated at certain frequencies.
 This is due to the electrostrictive (not piezo-electric, as many people suggest) effect of the internal dielectric materials in a monolithic ceramic capacitor.
 This causes the capacitor to mechanically vibrate (the movement is in the order of 1pm-1nm), which creates acoustic noise.
 This noise can commonly be heard in switch-mode power supplies and other high-frequency switching devices.
 Tantalum and electrolytic capacitors do not exhibit this effect, and can be used as a replacement when this noise is undesirable.

 {{< figure src="/images/2011/09/murata-deformation-of-pcb-by-electrostrictive-phenomenon.jpg" width="452px" caption="The deformation of a PCB due to the electrostrictive phenomenon in ceramic chip capacitors.
-Image from http://www.murata.com/products/capacitor/solution/naki.html." caption-position="bottom" >}}
+Image from http://www.murata.com/products/capacitor/solution/naki.html."  >}}

 ### Ceramic Di-electrics